cysouw/diathesis/review/reviewLSP.md

 - p.
 111 ‘The Schreck benimmt ihm den Atem’: Without be-

-> DWDS lists this also with *be-* https://www.dwds.de/wb/benehmen
+> DWDS lists this also with *be‑* https://www.dwds.de/wb/benehmen

 - p.
 111 5.3.7 Why are there no examples?